Animal Cruelty Laws Ohio

 Senate Bill 205 Increases Penalties for Animal Cruelty

-Introduced on Wednesday, October 2, a bipartisan bill would make knowingly and needlessly killing a pet a third-degree felony, which results in a jail term of up to 36 months and/or a fine of up to $10,000.
+ntroduced on Wednesday, October 2, a bipartisan bill would make knowingly and needlessly killing a pet a third-degree felony, which results in a jail term of up to 36 months and/or a fine of up to $10,000.
 Compared to fifth-degree felonies, judges have the discretion to determine jail time.

 The proposal was created a little over a week after Antonio Johnson was arrested for allegedly setting a stray dog on fire, which leads to the animal being euthanized.
 He has pleaded not guilty and is currently being held on a $75,000 bond.
+Reach out to a criminal defense lawyer.